OpenNMS/circleci-orbs/README.md

 This repository is for CircleCI orbs to simplify automating various OpenNMS builds.

+Currently there are 2 orbs:

-Currently there is 1 orb: `sign-packages`, which can be used to sign RPM and Debian packages.
+* `sign-packages`: sign RPM and Debian packages.
+* `branch-management`: aid in automation of branch merges.